-Probaclac supplements contain between 3 billion (Probaclac Children) and 10.5 billion (Probaclac Extra-Strength) of active probiotic cells per capsule, which respects the daily dosage recommended by the Canadian Paediatric Society for children and by Health Canada for adults 13,41.
+Probaclac supplements contain between 2 billion (Probaclac Children) and 15 billion (Probaclac Gastrointestinal) of active probiotic cells per capsule, which respects the daily dosage recommended by the Canadian Paediatric Society for children and by Health Canada for adults 13,41.

 Despite the fact that fermented products at the grocery store (yogurt, kefir, sauerkraut, kombucha, etc.) are sources of lactic acid bacteria or prebiotics, they offer fewer bacterial strains than probiotics in capsules and in significantly reduced amounts 20.

 The Probaclac supplements contain in addition to fructo-oligosaccharides (FOS) which provide prebiotic effects to encourage the multiplication of probiotics throughout the body.
 It goes without saying that it is important to eat a healthy diet everyday with a variety of nutritious foods beyond supplementation42.